|

 between the inner and outer cones tapers off to zero.

-For example, assuming a tightness 0
+For example, assuming a tightness 0, with radius 10 and falloff 20 the light

 from the center line out to 10 degrees is full intensity.
 From 10 to 20